pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Dynamic banner with close button.md

 <p>&nbsp;</p>

 **Dynamic banner with close button, as the name suggests, has a dedicated close button to close the banner.
-Following properties of the template can be customized as per individual requirements.
+Following properties of the template can be customized as per individual requirements**
 <p>&nbsp;</p>

 **initialDelay** - First occurence of the template can be delayed by specifying the 'time' in miliseconds